Be-VirtualNet-MB/vRealize-Automation-7.X---SQL-Installation/README.md

-# vRealize Automation 7.X - SQL-Installation
+# vRealize Automation 7.X - SQL Installation

 ## Overview
 vRealize Automation 7.X installation of the SQL Server with some automated commands.